Hiring - Mental Health Therapist

 - Timely completion of clinical documentation.

 - Master’s Degree, PhD or PsyD in a mental health program, or currently enrolled and graduating this semester.
 Master’s or Doctorate in Marriage and Family Therapy, Counseling, Clinical Psychology, or Social Work, is encouraged.
-Summer and fall 2021 graduates are encouraged to apply.
+Spring 2022 graduates are encouraged to apply.

 - Colorado License (LPC, LCSW, LMFT, PhD, PsyD) or eligibility for licensure/licensure candidate.